-Many financial experts recommend to invest a certain portion of your assets, usually about 10%, in gold and other precious metals.
+Many financial experts recommend to invest a certain portion of your assets in gold and other precious metals.
+Most of these experts recommend to invest about 10% of your assets in this way.
 That will serve as a hedge against inflation and other economic uncertainties.
 Historically, whenever the stock market was in turmoil, gold and other precious metal saw their value boosted.
 Better stay away from paper gold investments (that may or may not be backed by real physical gold) and choose real gold bullion instead.
+You could even combine your gold investment with saving for your retirement in the form of a Gold IRA.
+However, an IRA can also include other precious metals and not only gold.
 This page gives you a short overview of the different choices you have when investing in gold.

 Gold Bullion can be bought in the form of gold coins, gold bars and gold rounds.
 Of those, gold rounds (that look like coins, but don't have a face value) are the least popular option since the choice of different gold rounds is fairly limited.
 That's why Buy-Gold.Link doesn't offer a specialized section for gold rounds at this point.
 Most private investors choose to invest in gold coins whereas institutional investors (and large-scale private investors) generally prefer gold bars.
 When choosing coins over bars, you have a further choice between contemporary gold bullion coins that are still regularly minted (usually every year) and historic gold coins whose mintage run has ended.